 Policy on Related Party Transactions and Director Independence.
 It is the Company's policy that transactions with related parties having a control or fiduciary relationship with the Company who personally benefit from such transactions may take place only if approved by the Audit Committee or by the members of the Board who are disinterested with respect to the transaction, and independent in accordance with the standards for director independence prescribed by Nasdaq.
 Such policy is maintained in writing in the charter of the Audit Committee.
-The Audit Committee has given general approval to executive officer purchases of subordinated notes that are on terms and rates then available to the public, including the purchases by Ms. Robinson and Mr. Fritz.
+The Audit Committee has given general approval to executive officer purchases of subordinated notes that are on terms and rates then available to the public, including the purchases by Ms. Robinson.
 The transactions with Mr. Schween were not subject to approval because they were entered into before Mr. Schween was an executive officer.
+The repurchases by the Company from Mr. Bradley were made pursuant to the Company's stock repurchase program but were not preapproved.
+The Audit Committee subsequently ratified the Company's transactions with Mr. Bradley.